HEPTACOM/heptaconnect-docs/docs/getting-started.md

 # Getting Started

 There are two ways to quickly get started with HEPTAconnect.
 If you would like a setup with pre-configured portals and a working runtime, you should check out the playground.
-If you want to develop you own packages for HEPTAconnect, you should install the SDK first.
+If you want to develop your own packages for HEPTAconnect, you should install the SDK first.

 ## Playground